raviqqe/doc/pen-lang/nondeterministic-parallelism.md

 # Nondeterministic parallel computation

-- Foo
+- Parallel computation is nondeterministic in general.
+- You can't know which piece of computation finishes first (or even if it does!) before running them.
-- Nondeterminism is not necessary for parallel computation.
+- **Nondeterminism is not necessary** for parallel computation.
   - e.g. purely functional programs can be parallelized automatically.
+- **Nondeterminism is sometimes beneficial** in parallel computation.

 ---